MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

   $env:PSModuleAnalysisCachePath = 'NUL'
   ```

-  This sets the path to an invalid device.
-If PowerShell can't write to the
+  This sets the path to the **NUL** device.
+PowerShell can't write to the
-  path, no error is returned, but you can see error reporting by using a
+  path but no error is returned.
+You can see the errors reported using a
   tracer:

   ```powershell